wavemaker/docs/website/blog/2021-01-04-spring-session-persistence.md

 ### Integrating Spring Session with WaveMaker

-Spring Session manages user-session information while supporting clustered sessions without being tied to an application container specific solution.
+Spring Session manages user's http session information while supporting clustered sessions without being tied to an application container specific solution.

 In the following illustration, see how WaveMaker applications scale horizontally; specifically, storing user authenticated sessions when the requests are served by different nodes using the round-robin mechanism and without using any sticky sessions.